Rabbi Craig H. Axler

-I came to Temple Isaiah to serve as Communications Coordinator, a new staff position that handles our website, social media, newsletter, and printed marketing materials.
-I moved to Maryland from Indiana, where I worked as Marketing Director for the Jewish Federation of Greater Indianapolis, Program Director for the Indianapolis Bureau of Jewish Education, and operated a small print and web design company, alephmedia, working primarily with non-profits and small business owners.
+At Temple Isaiah, I serve as the Communications Coordinator, a new staff position that maintains our website, social media, The Prophet Magazine, and printed marketing materials.
+I moved to Maryland from Indiana, where I was the Marketing Director for the Jewish Federation of Greater Indianapolis, Program Director for the Indianapolis Bureau of Jewish Education, and operated a small print and web design company, alephmedia, working primarily with non-profits and small business owners.
 I have also been an adjunct professor at the Indiana University School of Journalism, teaching visual aesthetics, photography, and print and web design.
 My husband Jeremy is an attorney and rabbi at Machar: The Washington Congregation for Secular Humanistic Judaism.
-We live in Elkridge with our teenaged son, Shaye.
+We live in Ellicott City with our teenaged son, Shaye.

 Contact me if you have questions related to marketing, the website, Prophet Magazine, the Temple’s lobby screens, or social media.

 Rabbi Mark J. Panoff, Rabbi Emeritus